 But when she had to interrupt a meeting at work to dash to the garbage can and throw up violently, she started to question whether it was food poisoning at all.
 But the thought slipped her mind, and she went on with life.

 And a week later when she didn't get her period, it hit her.
 She skipped lunch to dash to the drugstore.
 She picked up three pregnancy tests and stuffed them into her purse, intending to take the tests that night.
 She was nervous the whole day, off her game.
 When she got home—she'd beaten Natsu—she ran to the washroom, hurriedly following the instructions of the test.

-She'd done both of them, placing them face down on the countertop, and stared at them.
+She'd done all of them, placing them face down on the countertop, and stared at them.
 Two minutes, she had to wait.
 Two minutes was a long time.

 Natsu came home, flowers in hand.
 It wasn't anything special, but he figured buying flowers and chocolate was a sweet act to cheer up his sick wife.
 After all, she'd barely gotten any sleep this past week due to her incessant vomiting—he could tell she was drained, and he wanted to make it better for her.

 He set his stuff on the counter, and called out for Lucy.
 She responded, a funny twang in her voice, and he asked if she was okay.
 She asked him to come to the bathroom.

 Natsu, concerned that she'd gotten sick again, made it to the washroom quickly.
 He froze in the doorway, unsure.

 Lucy was leaning over the sink, staring down.